rtaylor777/ps_cmd_rev_shell/README.md

 This invokation method assumes that you are pasting the text into a shell on Kali and on Windows.
 The downside is it will 'use up' the existing cmd shell that you have on Windows.
 The advantage is that you do not have to download any file.

-## More Preferred Method of Invokation
+## More Preferred Method of Invocation
 **On Kali - Instructions**<br />
 Set up an HTTP server that is providing access to the psrev.vbs file.<br />
 Then...<br />